AlecBold/template-test/README.md

 # template-test
-practice in html and css
+practice in css and js

 site in heroku: https://mytemplate-test.herokuapp.com